abdualblooshi/mips_simulator/README.md

 # MIPS Processor Simulator

-Commit history is pretty weird due to working on Live Share 💀, I made this during my <b>Computer Architecture</b> course in British University in Dubai
+Commit history is pretty weird due to working on Live Share 💀, I made this during my <b>Computer Architecture</b> course in British University in Dubai, feel free to use this code it's not licensed and it's gonna be **unmaintained**

 This MIPS Simulator is a Python-based project designed to simulate the execution of MIPS assembly instructions.
 It includes a basic graphical user interface (GUI) for easier interaction, making it suitable for educational purposes, such as learning about MIPS architecture or testing simple MIPS programs.